shahpershahin/shahpershahin/README.md

 - 👋 Hello, I’m @ShahperShahin.
-- 👀 I’m interested in Full Stack Devlopment, Machine Learning/ Artificial Intelligence and Web Development.
+- 👀 I’m interested in Full Stack Devlopment, Ai/Ml and Web Development.
 - 💞️ I’m looking to collaborate on anything & everything.
-- 📫 How to reach me Twitter -> shahpershahin LinkedIn -> ShahperShahin.
+- 📫 Twitter -> shahpershahin , LinkedIn -> ShahperShahin.
 - 🎯 Currently learning and experiencing new tech-stack and framework that slove human problem.

 <!---